ashishonmobile/cakephp3_adminlte_2/README.md

 ## Installation

- Download [Composer](http://getcomposer.org/doc/00-intro.md) or update `composer self-update`.
+-> Download [Composer](http://getcomposer.org/doc/00-intro.md) or update `composer self-update`.

 Clone project with below command

-   Run below command to clone this project. git clone https://github.com/ashishonmobile/cakephp3_adminlte_2.git <folder_name>
+   Run below command to clone this project.
+ >git clone https://github.com/ashishonmobile/cakephp3_adminlte_2.git <folder_name>

-Download libraries from below command. php composer.phar update
+Download libraries from below command.
+ >php composer.phar update

- php composer.phar instal (this will create missing app.php file, logs and tmp folders)
+ >php composer.phar instal (this will create missing app.php file, logs and tmp folders)

 Create a database in mysql, You can give any name to it.

 than run below command to create the table in database.

- php bin/cake.php migrations migrate
+ >php bin/cake.php migrations migrate

 now its time to bake controller, model and template

- php bin/cake.php bake model all php bin/cake.php bake controller all php bin/cake.php bake template all
+ >php bin/cake.php bake model all
+ >php bin/cake.php bake controller all
+ >php bin/cake.php bake template all

 This will create all the required php files and ctp files in project.